Euro zone confident of swift bailout deal for Cyprus

 The chairman of euro zone finance ministers, Jeroen Dijsselbloem, told a news conference that the ministers were ready to help the Mediterranean island overhaul its economy, and especially its oversized banking sector.

-"We agreed to target a political endorsement of the programme towards the second half of March," Dijsselbloem said, referring to the rescue package, which is set to total up to 17 billion euros (14.6 billion pounds).
+"We agreed to targget a political endorsement of the programme towards the second half of March," Dijsselbloem said, referring to the rescue package, which is set to total up to 17 billion euros.

 Removing one of the stumbling blocs for an agreement, Dijsselbloem said that the new Cypriot authorities had agreed to an independent review of how Cypriot banks are implementing anti money laundering laws.
 That is likely to appease Germany, which has raised concerns about money-laundering on the island.